 - 16. MUST: You must share personal data with external bodies who request it only if there is a current agreement in place to do so or it is approved by the Data Protection Officer or SIRO. - 17.
 MUST: Where the content of telephone calls, emails, internet activity and video images of employees and the public is recorded, monitored and disclosed this must be done in compliance with the law and the regulator's Code of Practice. - 18.
-MUST: All employees must be trained to an appropriate level, based on their roles and responsibilities, to be able to handle personal data securely. - 19.
+MUST: All employees must be trained to an appropriate level, based on their roles and responsibilities, to be able to handle personal data securely.
+This training must be regularly refreshed to ensure knowledge remains current. - 19.
 MUST: When using 'data matching' techniques, this must only be done for specific purposes in line with formal codes of practice, informing service users of the details, their legal rights and getting their consent where appropriate. - 20.
-MUST: We must maintain an up to date entry in the Public Register of DataControllers - 21.
+MUST: We must pay an annual Data Protection Fee - 21.
 MUST: Where personal data needs to be anonymised or pseudonymised, for example for research purposes, we must follow the relevant procedure - 22.
 MUST NOT: You must not share any personal data held by us with an individual or organisation based in any country outside of the United Kingdom without seeking advice from the SIRO or Data Protection Officer - 23.
 MUST: We must identify Special Categories of personal data and make sure it is handled with appropriate security and only accessible to authorised persons - 24.
 MUST: When sending Special Category data to an external person or organisation, it should be marked as "OFFICIAL-SENSITIVE" and where possible, sent by a secure method